How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related_work} reviews existing studies on the environmental impact of LLMs.
 Section~\ref{sec:preliminaries} introduces key concepts, including hardware configurations and environmental multipliers.
 Section~\ref{sec:methodology} details our framework for estimating inference-phase cost.
 Section~\ref{sec:results} presents findings across 30 models.
-Section \ref{section: Appendix E} provides a focused analysis of GPT-4o’s annual environmental footprint.
+Section \ref{section: Appendix E} provides a focused analysis of GPT-4o’s annual environmental footprint and section \ref{section: gpt-5} analyzes the impact of GPT-5's adapative model routing.
 Section~\ref{sec:discussion} outlines key insights and implications.
 Section~\ref{sec:conclusion} summarizes the main takeaways and limitations and directions for future work.